 Fallen Tree Shelter or Bivouac

-These can be constructed quickly as nature has done most of the work for you.
+These can be quickly built as nature has done most of the work for you.
 Again, there is no need to reinvent the wheel.

 - Find a fallen stable tree.

 - Cut away branches from the underside of the tree and creating a hollow are underneath.

 - Use insulating material around the top and sides to protect you from the elements.